-I am a social worker at Dawes Middle School, and founded and currently operate my own private therapy practice.
-Before Dawes, I worked at the Child Guidance Center, Bryan Health, and with the Nebraska Children and Families Foundation, where I developed coalitions and strategies to improve Nebraska’s foster care system.
+I have worked as a Social Worker in Lincoln Public Schools (LPS), and founded and currently operate my own private therapy practice.
+Before LPS, I worked at the Child Guidance Center, Bryan Health, and with the Nebraska Children and Families Foundation, where I developed coalitions and strategies to improve Nebraska’s foster care system.

 As current President for the Lincoln-Lancaster County Board of Health, I work with city and county partners to guide us out of the pandemic and advocate for a healthier Lincoln.
 I previously served on the Board of Directors for the Fresh Start Home, a shelter empowering women experiencing homelessness.
 I served two terms as the Board President for the Northeast Family Center, where I began volunteering in high school.

-Lincoln is a great place to live, but we have a lot of work to do to make sure our government works for everyone.
-We need to fix our broken child welfare system, expand health care access, advocate for our seniors, and protect our great public schools.
+Lincoln is a great place to live, but we still have a lot of work to do to make sure our government works for everyone.
+We need to keep our community safe, keep small businesses thriving, repair our streets and bridges, and hold the line on property taxes.